MicrosoftDocs/dataexplorer-docs/data-explorer/manage-database-permissions.md

 1. Navigate to your Azure Data Explorer cluster.

 1. In the **Overview** section, select the database where you want to manage permissions.
-For adding roles that affect more then one database (e.i.
-"All Databases" roles), skip this phase and go directly to the next
+For roles that apply to all databases, skip this phase and go directly to the next step.

     ![Select database.](media/manage-database-permissions/select-database.png)